UmangRajpara13/upstox-historical/README.md

    ```bash
    git push origin feature-name
    ```
-5. Open a pull request.
+5. Open a pull request. 📨

-## License
+## License 📜

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Acknowledgments 🙏

-- NSE for stock market data.
+- A BIG shout-out to UPSTOX team for providing historical candle data for FREE.
-- Open-source libraries used in the project.
+- All Open-source libraries used in the project.

-## Disclaimer
+## Disclaimer ⚠️

 This project is for educational and informational purposes only.
 Use at your own risk, and always conduct your own research before making trading decisions.